 For that reason, we, along with many other people since March 2018, have acted to block access to the Westridge Marine Terminal, in an attempt to stop or delay the construction of the Trans Mountain expansion project.

-In our application on December 3 at the Court House in Vancouver we will apply for leave to call evidence from climate scientists and others expert witnesses, who are qualified to testify on the matters set out in the Outline of Proposed Evidence.
-The purpose of that will be to show that our beliefs are reasonably based on the available scientific evidence, and to show the gravity of the peril.
+In our application on December 3-4 at the Court House in Vancouver we applied for leave to call evidence from climate scientists and others expert witnesses, who are qualified to testify on the matters set out in the Outline of Proposed Evidence.
+The purpose of that was to show that our beliefs are reasonably based on the available scientific evidence, and to show the gravity of the peril.